Ahacad/typescript-boilerplate/README.md

 1. Run: `npm run release`

+   - This will prompt you to select a release type (patch, minor, or major)
-   - This will bump the version in package.json
+   - Update the version in package.json according to semantic versioning
-   - Update CHANGELOG.md
+   - Update CHANGELOG.md with the changes since the last release
    - Create a git tag

+   You can also directly specify the release type:

+   - `npm run release:patch` - for bug fixes (1.0.0 → 1.0.1)
+   - `npm run release:minor` - for new features (1.0.0 → 1.1.0)
+   - `npm run release:major` - for breaking changes (1.0.0 → 2.0.0)

 2. Push to GitHub: `git push --follow-tags origin main`